HuidaeCho/projpicker/README.md

 10	10
 # north-west corner
 10	0

-poly 2  # "poly 2" is not a comment, but it's not a point either; the line
-        # above "poly 2" was neither a comment nor a point, so we start a new
+poly 2  # "poly 2" is neither a comment nor a point, so we start a new poly 10	20
-        # poly
-10	20
 30	40
 EOT